 The main treatment for extensive spread or recurrence of cervical cancer is

-However, chemotherapy reduces the cancer’s size and controls its spread in only 15 to 25% of women treated, and this effect is usually only temporary.
+However, chemotherapy reduces the cancer’s size and controls its spread in almost half of women treated, and the beneficial effect is usually only temporary.
 Adding another drug (bevacizumab—a monoclonal antibody used to treat several types of cancer) may extend survival by a few months.

-A sentinel lymph node is the first lymph node that cancer cells are likely to spread to.
+A sentinel lymph node What Is a Sentinel Lymph Node? is the first lymph node that cancer cells are likely to spread to.
 There may be more than one sentinel lymph node.
 These nodes are called sentinel lymph nodes because they are the first to warn that cancer has spread.

 A sentinel lymph node dissection involves

 Identifying the sentinel lymph node (called mapping)

 Examining it to determine whether cancer cells are present